-New Orleans has flavor all its own, and in our May/June 2013 issue, we drink in all the city’s cocktail culture, past and present.
-But when it comes to coffee, the local bean scene can be summed up in one word—chicory.
-Morning, noon and night, locals and tourists line up at Café du Monde in the French Quarter for cups of chicory coffee—a bold, bittersweet brew made with a mix of the roasted, ground root of the endive plant and regular coffee beans.
-And though New Orleans popularized the coffee-chicory blend, it wasn't the first to brew it.
+New Orleans has flavor all its own, and when it comes to coffee, the local bean scene can be summed up in one word—chicory.
+Morning, noon and night, locals and tourists line up at Café du Monde in the French Quarter for cups of chicory coffee—a bold, bittersweet brew made with a mix of the roasted, ground root of the endive plant and coffee beans.
+And though New Orleans popularized the coffee-chicory blend, it wasn’t the first to brew it.
 With centuries-long stints shifting from the Roman Empire to Napoleon’s France, chicory coffee made its way to the U.S. during the Civil War when confederate soldiers used the root to stretch their coffee rations.
-And from there, the taste for the distinctive brew only spread.
-One notable fan, San Francisco-based Blue Bottle Coffee, brews up its own version and even offers brew-your-own chicory coffee kits and pre-mixed bottled versions.
+From there, the taste for the brew spread.
+San Francisco-based Blue Bottle Coffee brews up its own version and even offers brew-your-own chicory coffee kits and pre-mixed bottled versions.
 Curious for a taste?
-Check out Blue Bottle’s easy formula.
+Check out Blue Bottle’s easy formula here.

 1 lb. coarsely ground coffee